chinapedia/wikipedia.abstract.en/Page/Clock.md

 Analog

-Rew17h09_1977.jpg Picadillycircuslinearclock.jpg's Piccadilly Circus tube station.
+'s Piccadilly Circus tube station.
 The 24 hour band moves across the static map, keeping pace with the apparent movement of the sun above ground, and a pointer fixed on London points to the current time.]]

 Analog clocks usually use a clock face which indicates time using rotating pointers called "hands" on a fixed numbered dial or dials.
 The standard clock face, known universally throughout the world, has a short "hour hand" which indicates the hour on a circular dial of 12 hours, making two revolutions per day, and a longer "minute hand" which indicates the minutes in the current hour on the same dial, which is also divided into 60 minutes.
 It may also have a "second hand" which indicates the seconds in the current minute.
 The only other widely used clock face today is the 24 hour analog dial, because of the use of 24 hour time in military organizations and timetables.
 Before the modern clock face was standardized during the Industrial Revolution, many other face designs were used throughout the years, including dials divided into 6, 8, 10, and 24 hours.
 During the French Revolution the French government tried to introduce a 10-hour clock, as part of their decimal-based metric system of measurement, but it didn't catch on.
 An Italian 6 hour clock was developed in the 18th century, presumably to save power (a clock or watch striking 24 times uses more power).